cschran/mphil-amm-practical2/README.md

 There is a homebrew install, which should work fine, see [details](https://www.cp2k.org/howto:compile_on_macos).\
 `brew install cp2k`.

-3. Make sure that you have clonded the repository with all required input files.\
+3. Make sure that you have cloned the repository with all required input files.\
 `git clone https://github.com/cschran/mphil-amm-practical2.git`

 If you don't have a working `conda` installation, it is very easy to setup via [`miniconda`](https://docs.conda.io/projects/miniconda/en/latest/).